 Love cartoons?
-The best animated movies
+The best animated series

-Star Trek: The Next Generation (1987-1994)
+4. Star Trek: The Next Generation (1987-1994)

-The Star Trek timeline can make it tough for newcomers to join the various captains on their voyage to seek out new life, and new civilisations.
+The Star Trek timeline can make it tough for newcomers to join the various captains on their voyage to seek out new life, and new civilizations.
 The Next Generation is the easiest entry point to Gene Roddenberry’s legendary franchise, and that’s part of what makes it one of the greatest TV shows ever.

 The other part is a stellar cast, led by Captain Jean-Luc Picard (Patrick Stewart), who commands his crew of the USS Enterprise through increasingly difficult, dramatic situations.
-Sometimes, they’re battling the Borg, a cybernetic hive mind who want to assimilate humanity, other times, they’re stuck in drawn out legal proceedings to define when a synthetic organism becomes human.
+Sometimes, they’re battling the Borg, a cybernetic hive mind who want to assimilate humanity, other times, they’re stuck in drawn-out legal proceedings to define when a synthetic organism becomes human.
 No matter the backdrop, it’s always compelling, and deeply watchable.

 Don Draper (Jon Hamm) is a savvy advertising executive based in Manhattan, New York during the 1950s.
 Brilliant, but occasionally aloof, and often difficult, he’s the lynchpin of Matthew Weiner’s period drama that went from being almost dead-on-arrival, to one of the greatest shows of the prestige TV era.

 Aside from Don, there’s the older, charismatic Roger Sterling (John Slattery), slimy suck-up Pete Campbell (Vincent Kartheiser), brilliant but undervalued Peggy Olsen (Elisabeth Moss), and more in an ensemble cast full of charming performances.
-Effortlessly sifting from odd situational humour to diatribes on manliness, and unafraid to portray chauvinism and social politics of the time for what they were (and still often are), Mad Men has a tendency to reel you in right from the first second.
+Effortlessly shifting from odd situational humour to diatribes on manliness, and unafraid to portray chauvinism and social politics of the time for what they were (and still often are), Mad Men has a tendency to reel you in right from the first second.

 Is there a creepier theme song in television?
 Doubtful.
-In 1993, FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) began looking into paranormal phenomena, introducing us to many a chilling one-off case, and more than a few government cover ups.
+In 1993, FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) began looking into paranormal phenomena, introducing us to many a chilling one-off case, and more than a few government cover-ups.

 The X-Files evolved quite a bit during the course of its first run, from 1993 to 2002, morphing from Mulder and Scully chasing weird goings-on to becoming obsessed with its own UFO conspiracy, Duchovny leaving to be replaced by Robert Patrick’s agent Doggett, and beyond.

-Neon Genesis Evangelion (1995-1996)
+8. Neon Genesis Evangelion (1995-1996)

 Adequately describing Hideaki Anno’s existential mecha anime without spoiling it or sounding pretentious is difficult.
 In the city of Tokyo-3, 15 years after the Second Impact, Shinji Ikari is brought in by his father to pilot an Evangelion – a giant mech that can only be piloted by someone with a particular neurological link – and use it against Angels, powerful extra-terrestrial invaders.

-That sounds gloomy – and it is – but Evangelion is like a case study in compartmentalisation.
+That sounds gloomy – and it is – but Evangelion is like a case study in compartmentalization.
 Shinji, and his fellow pilots Asuka Langley Soryu and Rei Ayanami, have to balance school with trying to stop the end of all life on Earth, and the series shifts from heady body horror to adolescent drama on a whim.

 The ’90s was an incredible period for genre TV, with multiple Star Treks, Buffy, The Vampire Slayer, Angel, Charmed, Babylon 5, and many more.
 Supernatural may have been a latecomer, but it was a definitive take on the formula, and its conclusion marked the end of an era.

 They travel from town to town in a 1968 Chevrolet Impala, listening to dad rock, and researching cases.
-Making friends with the angel Castiel (Misha Collins), and Crowley (Mark Sheppard), the king of hell, their lives as hunters is long, perilous, and incredibly endearing.
+Making friends with the angel Castiel (Misha Collins), and Crowley (Mark Sheppard), the king of hell, their lives as hunters are long, perilous, and incredibly endearing.

-The Fresh Prince of Bel-Air (1990-1996)
+10. The Fresh Prince of Bel-Air (1990-1996)

 Need more laughs?
 The best comedy movies

-The Twilight Zone (1959-1964)
+11. The Twilight Zone (1959-1964)